AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/diagnosticreport-path-mhr-1-intro.md

 <ul>
 <li>a local identifier is sent with a <a href="http://ns.electronichealth.net.au/id/hpio-scoped/report/1.0/index.html">HPI-O scoped</a> if there isn't a local namespace available (see the <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/wiki/Frequently-Asked-Questions">FAQ</a>) for more information)</li>
 <li>status is 'preliminary', 'final', or 'amended'</li>
+<li>category is sent with additional categories indicating the diagnostic service that performed each pathology test observation referenced in the report</li>
 <li>code matches one Observation.code referenced in result</li>
 <li>effective[x] is the earliest specimen collection date time</li>
 <li>performer is sent as a reference to a PractitionerRole resource with: